 "Compositors should be able to match colors especially the blacks and whites to the live-action plate.
 A diverse range of shots helps.
-I like to see variety; chroma-keying, plate stitching, retiming and adding 2D effects and a variety of CG integration.
-If the artist has a passion for photography this work can be included at the end of the reel.
-It will show their ability to compose a shot and how they use and understand light which are all important in compositing.
+I like to see variety; chroma-keying, plate stitching, retiming and adding 2D effects, and a variety of CG integration.
+If the artist has a passion for photography, this work can be included at the end of the reel.
+It will show their ability to compose a shot and how they use and understand light which is all important in compositing.
 It is worth noting that a breakdown should ALWAYS be included, ideally annotated on screen, or else in a separate document.”

 The job is both artistic and technical, and for the shots to look believable, a high attention to detail and proficiency using compositing tools to seamlessly integrate several layers in various different formats are crucial.

-Senior compositor and CG Spectrum mentor Brittany Piacente has worked on 50+ movies and TV shows at studios like Deluxe, Mr X, and Method Studios.
+Senior compositor and CG Spectrum mentor Brittany Piacente has worked on 50+ movies and TV shows at studios like Deluxe, Mr. X, and Method Studios.
 She offers this advice for aspiring compositors: